blw-ofag-ufag/ontology/README.md

 # :page_with_curl: How to work with the ontology

+## Visual ontology exploration

-1. Open [this link](https://service.tib.eu/webvowl/#iri=https://raw.githubusercontent.com/blw-ofag-ufag/ontology/refs/heads/main/plant-protection.owl?token=GHSAT0AAAAAACZZB7DI7LRUE7X67JMKQBBUZZLHKTQ) to visualize the Ontology with WebVOWL.
-The service fetches the ontology directly from this repository.
+To (visually) inspect the example ontology, open [this link](https://service.tib.eu/webvowl/#iri=https://raw.githubusercontent.com/blw-ofag-ufag/ontology/refs/heads/main/plant-protection.ttl) to open it using WebVOWL.
+The service fetches the ontology directly from this repository (i.e., from the `plant-protection.ttl` file).